-The Learning Centre provides opportunities for students who are struggling with course content and need additional support.
-The room is also utilized as a place that provides individual help to edit assignments, complete missed work because of extended absences, and/or to provide a quiet work environment with academic support.
+The Learning Centre provides opportunities for students to recieve additional support with course content.
+The Learning Centre is also utilized as a place that provides individual help to edit assignments, complete missed work because of extended absences, and/or to provide a quiet work environment with academic support.